Reddit (RDDT)

 Founded in 2005 by two University of Virginia roommates, Reddit (NYSE:RDDT) facilitates user-generated content across niche communities (called subreddits) that discuss anything from stocks to dating and memes.

-- Prominent and differentiated platform culminates in a best-in-class gross margin of 90.5%
+- Platform is difficult to replicate at scale and results in a best-in-class gross margin of 90.9%

 High Quality